How to pack light – Yes, you can do it. Yes, even YOU.

 An added bonus of packing cubes when you’re traveling with a family is that they help with hotel room organization…just make sure everyone has their own color of packing cube.

 I’m semi high maintenance.
-My bathroom cabinet contains a bevy of hair products.
-I have several drawers and a Caboodle full of different foundations, highlighters, contouring palates, lipsticks…you get the idea.
+My bathroom cabinet contains a bevy of hair and skin products.
+While I don’t wear much makeup, I’m a serial lipstick addict.

 I pare way down when I travel, especially if I’m flying.
 I don’t like to check bags so in order to successfully manage carry on only, all my toiletries and cosmetics have to be the small sizes.